 Ennodia vs LangGraph

-LangGraph is a low-level orchestration framework and runtime for building, managing, and deploying long-running, stateful agents.
+LangGraph is a low-level orchestration framework and runtime.
+Developers use it to build, manage, and deploy long-running, stateful agents.

 Ennodia is intentionally narrower.
-It does not ask you to define a custom graph, state machine, durable agent state, or application runtime.
+It does not require a custom graph, state machine, durable agent state, or application runtime.

 Choose LangGraph When

-Section titled “Choose LangGraph When”- You are building an agentic application.
+Section titled “Choose LangGraph When”- You create an agentic application.

 - You need custom graph nodes, edges, state, persistence, or deployment control.